Evaluating risk when investing in mutual funds

 Control what you can

 Variety is essential when it comes to minimizing risk.
 Mutual funds can be an effective way to spread your money across a variety of holdings to reduce risk, even with a small investment.
-With one share of a mutual fund, you can invest in hundreds of stocks, bonds, cash, or a combination of those assets.
+With one share of a mutual fund, you can invest in many stocks, bonds, cash, or a combination of those assets.

 It’s also important to note that diversification works both ways.
 It can help cushion the downside when markets are declining, but it can also limit returns when markets are rising.
 Once again, your level of diversification should go hand in hand with your overall tolerance for risk.

-2. Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.
+1. Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.
 Investment-grade refers to bonds rated Baa3/BBB- or better.
 High-yield (also referred to as non-investment-grade or junk bonds) pertains to bonds rated Ba1/BB+ and lower.

 How can E*TRADE from Morgan Stanley help?